andrewpillar/mgrt/readme.md

 $ mgrt add -m "Create users table" -c uat
 ```

-And to have that revisions performed you would also pass the same flag to `run`.
+And to have that revision performed you would pass the same flag to the `run` command.

 ```
 $ mgrt run -c uat